All purpose flour Flatbread Indian Kerala Vegetarian

 • Fold the flattened dough from one side to make pleats.

-• Holding on to one end of the pleated dough, tap the other end of the pleated dough on the board.
+• Holding onto one end of the pleated dough, tap the other end of the pleated dough on the board.

 • Now, starting from one end rotate the pleated dough to make it into a spiral.